rossumai/keras-multi-gpu/blog/towards-efficient-multi-gpu-training-in-keras.md

 K. Chen and Q. Huo, "Scalable training of deep learning machines by incremental block training with intra-block parallel optimization and blockwise model-update filtering," in Proceedings of ICASSP, 2016.

+## Hardware

+- connection of GPUs to CPU
+  - PCIe
+  - at best 16x lane,
+  - multiple GPUs
+- interconnection of GPUs
+  - PCIe
+    - on commodity hardware
+  - NVLink
+    - GPUs connected in a hyper-cube topology
+    - on high-end hardware such as NVIDIA DGX-1
+    - higher performance

 ## Implementations

 ### Pure TensorFlow